 What did we achieve?

-- All the dialogs were transformed where possible into full screens.
-We kept the dialogs only to communicate to the user confirmation or error messages.
+All dialogs were transformed – where possible – into full screen dialogs.
+We kept them to only communicate confirmation or error messages.

-- The desktop installer was simplified and modernized.
+The desktop installer was simplified and modernized for a less time consuming experience.

 The implementation of the OOBE has already begun and we cannot wait for you to open the box and experience it on your new Ubuntu device.